Chart Color Schemes

 Elizabeth Vale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Elizabeth Vale has a high level of cultural diversity, with 33.7% of its population speaking a language other than English at home and 40.7% born overseas.
-Christianity is the predominant religion in Elizabeth Vale, making up 38.4% of people.
-Hinduism, however, is significantly overrepresented at 8.3%, compared to the Greater Adelaide average of 2.8%.
+Christianity is the main religion in Elizabeth Vale, comprising 38.4% of people.
+Hinduism is overrepresented in Elizabeth Vale, making up 8.3% of the population compared to the Greater Adelaide average of 2.8%.

 Frequently Asked Questions - Diversity